 Why Does Aging Vary Among Individuals?

-SAEDNEWS: Scientists at Stanford University recently studied why laboratory mice, identical in DNA and raised under the same conditions, age differently.
-Some genetically indistinguishable mice performed well in cognitive tests and could run quickly on exercise wheels.
-In contrast, others struggled with simple tasks and had difficulty moving.
+SAEDNEWS: Researchers at Stanford University recently investigated why laboratory mice with identical DNA, raised in the same environment, age in different ways.
+While some of these genetically identical mice excelled in cognitive tests and ran swiftly on exercise wheels, others found basic tasks challenging and had trouble moving.

 Why Does Aging Vary Among Individuals?